 The level of competition in B2B marketing is high.
-It is essential for marketers to develop strategies that make their products and services stand out, and in turn generate quality business leads.
+Marketers need to develop strategies that make their products and services stand out and generate quality business leads

 For many B2C firms, one of the most effective ways to capture prospects’ attention is through emotional or mood marketing.
 This refers to campaigns that appeal to the feelings or emotions of their audience.
 This marketing strategy is known for improving the chances of conversion.

 One of the latest examples is the Gillette “We Believe: The Best Men Can Be” short film.
 The short film evoked emotion in target audiences and catapulted the brand into the forefront of everyone’s mind.

 Many believe emotional marketing is useful primarily for B2C marketers and not B2B.
 This may be because many B2B marketers envision their audience as the corporations themselves.
 It is crucial to keep in mind; there are still humans working behind the curtain making the decisions on behalf of the corporation.

 According to recent research, B2B clients and prospects respond better to positive emotions than those targeted by B2C businesses.
 This is perhaps because B2B marketing is more personal compared to communicating with a broad B2C audience.
 For example in B2B marketing, account managers work with their client counterparts and not a mass consumer base, requiring personalization.

 B2B marketers can use personal motivators allowing their customers to feel personally invested in their product or service.
 The following benefits can be presented on both sides.

 - Professional growth, products and services can help people advance their careers.

 - Time saver, your clients can cut working time and have time to pursue other activities.